privacypatterns/patterns/patterns/Unusual-activities.md

 service may use multi-factor authentication to confirm the identity of the user.

-The user should be informed of unusual activites, or have some ways to see recent events, and even do something.
+The user should be informed of unusual activities, or have some ways to see recent events, and even do something.

  ####Identify Unusual Activities####